jar398/listtools/doc/diff-tool-notes.md

   2. A set of tools, each of which takes a 'basic report' as input and generates whatever kind of report is needed: summaries, diffs (similar to MDD diffs?), Euler/X syntax, merges, diagrams, etc.

+# How lumping and splitting are detected

+If we suppose that checklist B is a later 'version' of a curated checklist, and checklist A is an earlier 'version', we can talk about differences between A and B as resulting from 'changes' or 'events' to the curated checklist.
+The most common and important of these events are 'lumping' and 'splitting' events.
+A simple lumping or a splitting event would be reflected in the analysis as follows:

+* Suppose species S in checklist A has synonym or subspecies T
+* Suppose that T is a tipward record match to T'
+* Suppose that S' and T' are siblings
+* Suppose that S and S' are record matches (not tipward)
+* Then we can infer that species S in A has been split into S' and T' in B.

+Similarly, if the direction of change is reversed (B changed to become A), we would say the S' and T' are lumped to form S.

+An obvious limitation is that even if S' + T' is a split of S, if there is no record T in A matching T', then we do not know whether the new record T' is split off from S, or split from one of S's sibling species.
+And of course we also can't distinguish the case where T' is split from S or a sibling from the case where T' is "wholly new" (newly discovered).

+The presence of T is a matter of luck and would typically result from the split undoing a previous lump, i.e. the restoration of a previous classification in which T had been accepted, but later lumped in with
+S.  Or, in a very similar manner, it could also result from a checklist being aggregated from multiple classications with some classifications taking T' as a synonym and others taking it as accepted, with the synonym classification given priority, initially, and the accepted classification gaining priority later on.

+In the aggregators, this problem generally applies to splitting events but not to lumping events, because when records are lumped, the non-type source records are demoted from accepted to synonym, and the synonym records remain in the newer checklist version.
+If our checklists do not have curated synonyms or subspecies, then lumps and splits will only be detected at ranks higher than species.